noraeisner/LATTE/README.md

 	python -m LATTE --new-data

+#### MPI example

+If you have a computer with multiple cores you can generate multiple reports in one go by paralizing the code.
+There is an example scipt for how this can be done, although I caution that the code may have to be adapted to work with your operating system.

+The MPI code requires an input file (see 'example_input_file.csv').
+In order to keep track of the targets that have been processed, the code generates a manifest file listing some of the information of the processed targets such as the transit-event times, the RA, Dec, sectors, TMag, Teff, whether it's a TOI and the link to the TCE report if it's available.

+An additional input parameter for this code is --number.
+This sets the number of targets that you want to analyse from the list.
+For example, if you have a list of 1000 targets but you only want to look at the first 10, you can set --number=10.

+On a mac, the example parallelized code can be executed using:

+	mpiexec -np 2 python example_parallelized_code.py --targetlist=/path/to/input/code/example/example_input_file.csv --number=10  --mpi

+It's import that you add the --mpi, otherwise the code cannot be parallelized due to memory conflicts.

 ### LATTE workflow - what is being downloaded, when and why?

 Below is an outline of how the code works and when it downloads the various different data files.